 |1994||David Bickers elected Chairman of the Foundation|

 |1996||First Bader Grants announced and presented at the Shell Centre

-|1998||BADERline – a new telephone helpline for amputees launched in the West of England|
+|1998||Baderline – a new telephone helpline for amputees launched in the West of England|

 |Bader Grants presented in honour of Diana, Princess of Wales|

-|1999||Bader Grants presented by Queen Noor of Jordan at the Bader Centre, Roehampton|
+|1999||Bader Grants presented by Queen Noor of Jordan at the Bader Centre Roehampton|

-|2000||First Bader Challenge fundraising event – Cycle Ride through Jordan involving able bodied and limb loss|
+|2000||First Bader Challenge fundraising event – Cycle Ride through Jordan involving amputees and the able-bodied|

-|2001||Sponsorship of First CHAMPS (Child amputee) week-end organised by BALASA|
+|2001||Sponsorship of first CHAMPS (Child Amputee) weekend organised by BALASA|

-|Ladies Salver Golf Tournament introduced|
+|Ladies Salver Golf Tournament introduced by John Southwick|

-|2002||Lady Bader receives OBE for her Charity Work|
+|2002||Lady Bader receives OBE for her charity work|

-|The Douglas Bader Foundation fund the National Help Bureau a joint initiative between the Douglas Bader Foundation and The Limbless Association|
+|The Douglas Bader Foundation fund the National Help Bureau, a joint initiative between the Foundation and The Limbless Association|

-|2003||First Prosthetic and Orthotic User and Professionals Industry Awards Ceremony in association with the Limbless Association|
+|2003||First Prosthetic and Orthotic User and Professionals Industry Awards Ceremony in association with The Limbless Association|

 |Opening of first overseas Bader Walking School within University Malaya Medical Centre, Kuala Lumpur|

-|2004||Launch of the Limb Loss Legal Panel offering free legal advice to amputees in need|
+|2004||Launch of the Limb Loss Legal Panel offering free legal advice to amputees|

 |First Farrow Bader Flying Day for children with disabilities|